DamienBaub/damienbaub/README.md

 <h1>Hi 👋, I'm Damien</h1>

-<h3>A passionate Developer from the UK</h3>
+<h3>Python Developer from the UK</h3>

-Hi there!
-I’m transitioning from a background in Account Executive and Sales Partner Management into the world of Development.
-I’m excited to blend my customer-focused experience with a growing technical skill set.
-I love solving problems and creating user-friendly designs, and I’m eager to use my strengths in data analysis and client management to build web experiences that really make an impact.
-As I dive into full-stack technologies, I’m all about delivering innovative solutions that not only help businesses but also make life easier for users.
+I’m transitioning from a background in Account Executive and Sales Partner Management into the world of Python development.
+I’m passionate about writing clean, efficient code and using Python to solve real-world problems.
+My background in client management has given me a strong understanding of how to translate user needs into practical, data-driven solutions.

+I’m currently focused on building skills in web development, automation, and data analysis — using frameworks like Flask and Django, and exploring APIs, web scraping, and back-end logic.
+I love learning new technologies and creating tools that simplify workflows, improve performance, and deliver meaningful user experiences.

 [Learn more](https://www.linkedin.com/in/damien-baubriau/)